Char Milbrett is a creative writer and artist from Minnesota. She enjoys sharing recipes, crafts, hobbies, and games from her home state.

 Meanwhile, heat up your butter, brown sugar, pancake syrup, and salt to boiling over medium heat.
 As soon as it comes to a boil, start your timer for 5 minutes.
 After 5 minutes of heavy boiling, remove from heat and stir in the baking soda.
 The caramel will foam slightly.
 Just stir.

 Then, pour the caramel mixture over the pan of warm popcorn and stir it around, coating well.
 Then, return the pan to the oven and let the caramel coating adhere to the popcorn pieces.
 Stir every 15 minutes.

 The directions said to place it in a cool spot to cool off, so I brought it into the garage and set the covered container on the refrigerator for a few minutes.
-You must understand that it's really cold here this week in Minnesota and it did not take long for the caramel to set.
+You must understand that it was really cold here in Minnesota and it did not take long for the caramel to set.